tensorflow/text/docs/api_docs/python/text/SplitMergeFromLogitsTokenizer.md

 logits=[[s, m, m, m, s, m, m, m]] output tokens=[["New", "York"]]
 ```

--otherwise, create a new word / continue the current one depending on
+*   otherwise, create a new word / continue the current one depending on the
-the action for the first non-whitespace character.
+    action for the first non-whitespace character.

 ```python
 s = [2.0, 1.0]  # sample pair of logits indicating a split action